rocky-linux/documentation/docs/books/admin_guide/15-three-swordsmen.md

     spremotetablet  46998
     ```

     You can also use words as delimiters.
-Parentheses indicate that this is an overall delimiter, and "|" means or.
+Parentheses indicate this is an overall delimiter, and "|" means or.

     ```bash
     Shell > tail -n 5 /etc/services | awk -F "(tcp)|(udp)" '{print $1}'